coolinmc6/design-ux-ui/UMI-UX-Design-From-Concept-to-Wireframe/Notes.md

 		* Affect all behaviors?
 		* Comprehensive weight loss support or just one part of it?
 - **Design Space**: what can vary in how you are thinking about the problem?
+	+ More narrowly defined: the **design space** is the range of alternative ways that a design solution can work. **Design space** refers to the dimensions on which a design solution can vary: size, complexity, intended population, etc. Designers use the notion of the design space to articulate classes of design solutions they should consider and the tradeoffs they should analyze.
 	+ Weight Loss App:
 		* population
 		* level of motivational readiness